manasatm24/Heart-Disease-Prediction/README.md

-# Heart Disease Prediction Web App
+# Heart Disease Prediction Web Application

 A machine learning-powered web application for predicting heart disease risk based on medical parameters.
 Built as a mini project using Flask and scikit-learn.